adetaylor/rfcs/text/0000-stabilize-arbitrary-self-types.md

 It's hard to imagine a use-case for this which wouldn't be confusing for users of the type.
 Unless such a use-case presents itself, the authors of theis RFC believe we should intentionally constrain flexibility in this way in order to provide less surprising behavior for consumers of a type.
 In other words, implementing `Receiver` for `T: Deref` seems a powerful move to reduce user confusion.

-Moreover, the blanket implementation constrains this RFC to be only a small delta from the existing unstable "arbitrary self types" mechanism, which is based around `Deref` and has proven to be useful.
-Separating `Receiver` behavior from `Deref` is a more substantial and riskier evolution to the Rust language.
+Thanks to the blanket implementation, this RFC is just a small delta from the existing unstable "arbitrary self types" mechanism, which has proven to be useful.
+Splitting `Receiver` behavior from `Deref` would be a riskier evolution to the Rust language.

 (A further suggestion had been to provide separate `Receiver` and `Deref` traits yet have the method resolution logic explore both.
 This seems to offer no advantages over the blanket implementation, and gives a worst-case O(n*m) number of method candidates).